 - Inexperienced cleanup.
 The blood at the site of a workplace accident can to seep into carpet, padding, sub flooring, and walls, and has the potential to infect workers if not properly sanitized.
 Hiring an experienced bioremediation company will not only ensure that the site is clean, but will also ensure it is sanitized to hospital-grade standards.

-For nearly 20 years, Aftermath has been a national industry leader in crime scene cleanup and bioremediation services.
+From Birmingham to Long Island, for nearly 20 years, Aftermath has been a national industry leader in crime scene cleanup and bioremediation services.
 During every stage of the sanitization process, our technicians are fully protected by PPE, including biohazard suits, a double layer of gloves, and respiratory gear.